 #2.
 Mixed approach

 A different approach to digital commerce solutions is when providers offer a full commerce management solution but use complementary third-party solutions, like for order management.
 This strategy gives customers more sense of freedom with regards to using other software.
-Still, the process of integrating with the existing commerce solutions can be troublesome and expensive.
+Still, the process of integrating with the existing commerce solutions may require hiring a team of developers, a task which needs to be planned carefully.

 #3.
 Best of breed